oyvindhg/oyvindhg.github.io/README.md

 ## Deployment

 1) Make sure the publishing source is set to the `gh-pages` branch as described [here](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)
 2) Edit `package.json` to set the correct project `ǹame` and `homepage`

-#### Custom domain
+3) Custom domain? \

-To use a custom domain, fill in the `cusom domain` field under the project setting in Github, and create an `A` record at the DNS provider.
+Fill in the `cusom domain` field under the project setting in Github, and point to Github Pages from the domain at the DNS provider.
 More details [here](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)

 #### `yarn build`